 NOTE 2 – In common ITU-T | ISO/IEC texts, this element is called a "technical corrigendum".

 1.8.2.6 erratum: Corrections of publication and editorial errors in an already published ITU-T Recommendation.
-An erratum is published by TSB with the concurrence of the study group Chairman, in consultation with other relevant parties.
+An erratum is published by TSB with the concurrence of the study group chair, in consultation with other relevant parties.

 1.8.2.7 normative reference: The whole or parts of another document where the referenced document contains provisions which, through reference to it, constitute provisions to the referring document.